kaizen-ai/kaizenflow/documentation/general/general.md

   - Vacation means "vacate your mind"
 - If you want to catch up on reading (e.g., "The pragmatic programmer", technical papers on machine learning), that's fine

-# Mix (to reorg)

-## Use the tools we have

-> find . -name "ssh_tunnels.py" ./amp/dev_scripts/infra/ssh_tunnels.py

-## File a bug when you have a problem

-- Report the command
-- The log
-- The more information the better

-## Review

-- We try to review all the changes that go directly to `master` as post-commit
-  - Code authors are invited to make changes right away before we all forget
-  - Please refrain from committing to `master` and use feature branches unless it's a small change or emergency

-- We don't review changes that go in feature branches unless the author is ready for merging back to `master`

-## PR

-- Better description in the PR
-- Separate refactoring, changes in docstring, type hints
-- Tell if one needs to look at commit one by one

-- Better commit message using convention from GH

-## Launching services

-There could be situations when you need to run some services on a server.
-You have to take into account the following things:

-- Inside local network (VPN) all ports are open.
-- You should use local IP address of the server which can be found here `documentation/technical/vpn.md`.
-If you have doubts use `0.0.0.0`, in this case service will run on all available addresses.
-This is not the best approach because of security (almost the same as evil import but for ip addresses), if the ports opened on the external interface everybody from the internet can get access to your service.
-- You have to use VPN (`documentation/technical/vpn.md`) to reach the server.
-- Everybody can use your service.
-- If it should become permanent, file an issue and INFRA team take care of it.